Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     These features and services including the following:
     #####  1. S3 Transfer Acceleration
+    Amazon S3 Transfer Acceleration offers fast and straightforward data transfer into an S3 bucket by taking advantage of many Amazon CloudFront globally distributed edge locations.
+S3 Transfer Acceleration shortens the distance between client applications and Amazon S3 by using the global network of hundreds of CloudFront edge locations.
+Uploads and downloads are automatically routed through the closest edge locations to your application.

+    Consider Transfer Acceleration when we:
+    +   Have customers all over the world who upload to a centralized bucket.
+    +   Transfer gigabytes or terabytes of data across continents on a regular basis.

     #####  2. AWS Snowcone
     #####  3. AWS Snowball
     #####  4. AWS Snowmobile